d3ncity/CS3343_InventoryManagementProject/README.md

 - Lack of the method to check for the expiration of items in the queue.
 - Exception Handling needed for the CmdListItemByID.
 - Items added from queue to the warehouse is limited to the number of items left instead of limiting it to the volume released by those items.
+- Exception Handling needed for the Optimize.
+- Exception Handling needed for CmdListWarehouse

 ## List of Contributors:
 - Denny